Sakshii-27/OpenFlash/README.md

 - **📂 Deck Management**: Create, edit, and delete custom flashcard decks.
 - **🧠 Smart Study Mode**: Interactive study sessions with "Good" / "Again" tracking.
 - **🎨 Beautiful UI**: Modern design with glassmorphism, gradients, and smooth animations.
-- **💾 Local Persistence**: All your data is saved instantly to your browser's LocalStorage.
-No login required.
 - **🔔 Toast Notifications**: Friendly non-blocking alerts for user feedback.
 - **📱 Responsive**: Works great on desktop and mobile.